cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 `InfoResponse`), then `defaultLane` will be set to 1, and `lanes` will have only one entry for the default lane.

-`CListMempool` also stores the cache, which is independent of the lanes, so it will not be modified.
+`CListMempool` also contains the cache, which is independent of the lanes, so we do not need to be modified.

 ### Configuration

-For an MVP, there is no need to adapt the mempool configuration: all lanes will share the same mempool configuration.
+For an MVP, all lanes can share the same mempool configuration.
 In particular, all lanes will be capped by the total mempool capacities as currently defined in the configuration.
-Namely, these are `Size`, total number of transactions, and `MaxTxsBytes`, the maximum total number of bytes. `MaxTxBytes`, the maximum size in bytes of a single transaction accepted into the mempool, will also continue to apply to each lane.
+Namely, these are `Size`, the total number of transactions allowed in the mempool, and `MaxTxsBytes`, the maximum total number of bytes. `MaxTxBytes`, the maximum size in bytes of a single transaction accepted into the mempool, will also continue to apply to each lane.
 Additionally, the `Recheck` and `Broadcast` flags will apply to all lanes or to none.

 ### Adding a transaction to the mempool